majek/idea/site/014-ptrace-tutorial-1/main.md

 As in every Unix flavour, in Linux a process can be in a number of states.
 It's easiest to observe it in tools like `ps` or `top`: it's usually in the column named `S`.
-Documentation of `ps` describes the possible values:
+The documentation of `ps` describes the possible values:

 ```